elliottthomlison/Tapioca-Loca/README.md

 ## Tapioca Loca - A Restaurant Ordering App

-Tapioca Loca is a minimalist single page app that allows restaurant clients to order from a restaurant's website.
-Afterwards, the client will recieve a confirmation text to inform them of when it will be ready.
+Tapioca Loca is a minimalist single-page app that allows restaurant clients to order from a restaurant's website.
+Afterwards, the client will receive a confirmation text to inform them of when it will be ready.

 Tapioca Loca was built using HTML, CSS, JS, JQuery, AJAX, and PostgreSQL.